defisym/OpenFusionExamples/Extensions/NeoStr/ToInstall/Files/Help/NeoStr/NeoStr.md

   - *replace content in `[]` to `□`, as control characters may conflict with you owns*
 - Get Raw String By Filtered String Length
 - Get Non Command Offset
-  - *if next char is a command, this expression will return the offset to command *
+  - *if next char is a command, this expression will return the offset to command*

-- Rer Options
+- Render Options
   - Get Visible Ratio

 - Alignment